paulcruse3/python-serverless-boilerplate/README.md

-# zeconomy-translation
+# translation code sample
-A backend written assessment
+A backend code sample using AWS, Serverless, Python3 and Dynamodb

 ## Development